ivangreene/rouder/README.md

 - `watchHashes`: Boolean (default: `true`).
 Enables/disables watching for hash changes using `window.onhashchange`.
 Hash based paths can still be used with this option disabled, but they will need to be run using `.goTo()` instead of simply linked to.

+- An alternative `window` object may be passed as the second argument to `new Rouder()`.
+This is used in the pre-build tests and may not have a real use application.

 ### Methods

 - `rouder.start()`